How to Make Seasoned Salt with Fresh Herbs

 Seasoned Salt Frequently Asked Questions

-The simplest way to make seasoned salt, when using fresh herbs, is to chop all of the herbs in a food processor, combine them with a flakey or large sea salt, then bake them at a low temperature
+The simplest way to make seasoned salt when using fresh herbs is to chop them in a food processor, combine them with a flakey or large sea salt, then bake them at a low temperature.

-What kind of Salt is best for Seasoned Salt?
+What kind of salt is best for seasoning salt?

-I typically use salt that is larger in size and strength for my seasoned salt – like a kosher salt or large flake sea salt.
-These salts will hold their own when lightly blended, and will also make for a nice “finishing salt” when used on the table.
+I typically use salt that is larger in size and strength for my seasoned salt – like kosher salt or large flake sea salt.
+When lightly blended, these salts will hold their own and make for a nice “finishing salt” when used on the table.

 Yes!
 We prefer making our seasoned salt with fresh herbs because you can be sure that they are combined at their peak flavor.
 In addition, when making a seasoned salt combination recipe, cooking all of your herbs and salt together will infuse the flavor throughout the finished product.